jdholtz/i3-restore/README.md

 work out of the box.
 Additionally, i3-restore can be easily configured to save your session right before you log out and restore it upon login (see
 [Automating the Script](#automating-the-script) for more information on how to configure that).

+### tmux-resurrect
+[Tmux-resurrect](https://github.com/tmux-plugins/tmux-resurrect) is a Tmux plugin to restore your tmux environment after a system restart.

+### firefox-i3-workspaces
+[Firefox-i3-workspaces](https://github.com/yurikhan/firefox-i3-workspaces) is a Firefox plugin and Python script to restore multiple windows of Firefox on i3.

 ## Troubleshooting
 To troubleshoot a problem, run the script with the `-v` flag.
 This will display debug messages so you can get a better overview of the problem.
 Using `-vv` will print out all commands executed by the script so you can trace through it and understand where and why a problem is occurring.